sybrew/the-seo-framework/readme.txt

 		* This helps search engines find URLs to all paginated pages, improving link discovery.
 	* The shortlink URL is now also outputted on the paginated homepage.
 	* When previewing a post, you may now be redirected when a custom redirect is entered in the meta.
+	* All meta generation methods are now assumed to return (pre-)sanitized data.
+You must still escape the data when printing to screen.
 * **Improved:**
 	* **Performance:**
 		* The plugin is faster now due to [new](https://twitter.com/SybreWaaijer/status/1654101713714831361) [coding](https://twitter.com/SybreWaaijer/status/1678409334626172928) [standards](https://twitter.com/SybreWaaijer/status/1678412864200093696) (among others).